Frequently Asked Questions

 1. The ACF is a fundraising platform dedicated solely to Australian artists.

 2. ACF artists are not permitted to offer rewards in exchange for donations.
-Donations to Creative Partnerships Australia are an unconditional gift.
+Donations to the ACF are an unconditional gift.

 3. ACF artists receive grants at the end of their fundraising campaign, regardless of whether they have reached their fundraising target.